v1.0

 Instrumentation Requirements (applies to all tests)

-• Time sync: better than ±1 ms between channels
+Time Sync ±1 ms between channels N/A

-• All events must include pre-trigger (≥ 5 s) and post-trigger (≥ 20 s) unless otherwise specified
+All events must include pre-trigger (≥ 5 s) and post-trigger (≥ 20 s) unless otherwise specified.

 Qualification Tests